xlucn/fio-cdm/README.md

 ## Usage

 ```
-usage: fio-cdm [target] [-h] [-n number] [-s size] [-x [mix]] [-0] [-a job [job ...]] [-f dump-jobfile]
+usage: fio-cdm [target] [-0] [-a job] [-E] [-f jobfile] [-n number] [-s size] [-x [mix]]

 positional arguments:
   target      The path of the directory to test, default to current directory.

 optional arguments:
+  -0          Initialize buffers with zeros instead of random data
+  -a job      Manually add multiple jobs.
+Override default.
+Format is "seq|rnd,<queue depth>,<thread number>".
+              This option can be used more than once.
+  -E          Disable extra information (iops and latency) for random IO tests.
+  -f jobfile  Save jobfile and quit without running fio.
+Use '-' to print to stdout.
   -n number   Number of tests, default is 5.
   -s size     The size of file I/O, same as the fio parameter, default is 1G.
-  -x [mix]          Add mixed rw test, default is disabled. <mix> is read percentage,
+  -x [mix]    Add mixed rw test, default is disabled.
-                    default is 70 if not specified.
+              <mix> is read percentage, default is 70 if not specified.
-  -0                Initialize buffers with zeros instead of random data
-  -a job [job ...]
-Manually add multiple jobs.
-Override default.
-Format is
-                    "seq|rnd,<queue depth>,<thread number>".
-  -f dump-jobfile   Save jobfile and quit without running fio.
-Use '-' to print to
-                    stdout.
 ```

 ### Sample output